iidsample/ventis/README.md

 * **Authorization Policies**: Define rules based on the fields in the request to restrict agent access.
 For example, `examples/config/policy.yaml` defines rules to restrict access to the `FinanceAgent` to only authorized callers like 'CEO' or 'Analyst'.
 A developer can specify rules based on the fields in the request to restrict agent access.

 * **Load Balancing & Efficiency**: Ventis has built-in policies to perform load-balancing across multiple instances of the same agent.
 Request migrations ease head-of-line blocking, and our experiments show that Ventis's performance control can reduce tail latencies and enable efficient GPU utilization.

-* Ventis has built-in policies to perform load-balancing across multiple instances of the same agent.
-Request migrations ease head-of-line blocking, and our experiments show that Ventis's performance control can reduce tail latencies and enable efficient GPU utilization.
 Here is an example of the results:

 ![Financial Analyst Results](images/financial_analyst_results_page.jpg)